 return output

 Another important application of LoopVectorization arises through its integration with the library SLEEF (an anocrym for "SIMD Library for Evaluating Elementary Functions").
-SLEEF is exposed in LoopVectorization via the SLEEFPirates package, which accelerates the evaluation of several mathematical functions using SIMD instructions.
-In particular, it speeds up the computations of the exponential, logarithmic, power, and trigonometric functions.
+This accelerates the evaluation of several mathematical functions, including the exponential, logarithmic, power, and trigonometric functions.
+SLEEF is exposed in LoopVectorization via the SLEEFPirates package,

 Below, we illustrate the use of @turbo for each type of function.
 For a complete list of supported functions, see the SLEEFPirates documentation.
 All the examples rely on an element-wise transformation of x via the function calculation, which will take a different form depending on the function illustrated.